 COVID Impacts on Examinations

 At the time of writing this article, no decision has been made about the RACP Written Examination.
-The RACP clinical exam has been suspended until 2021 - currently, the progression of BPTs into advanced training has not been established and no decision has been reached.
-There will be an entire year of BPTs who have passed the written exam and would be eligible for the clinical exam that are stuck in limbo, and would naturally be applying for advanced training programs soon.
+The RACP clinical exam has been suspended until late 2020/early 2021 - currently, the progression of BPTs into advanced training has not been established and no decision has been reached.
+There will be an entire year of BPTs who have passed the written exam and would be eligible for the clinical exam that are stuck in limbo, and would naturally be applying for advanced training programs.
 This issue has not been rectified and we await a college decision on the matter.

 Given there has been no decision on the RACP Written Examination, we would strongly encourage all BPTs eligible for the RACP written examination in February 2021 to study as if this exam was still scheduled to go ahead.
 In addition, due to social distancing practices, some BPT courses may not proceed as previously planned.
 We would strongly recommend commencing your study now, if you have not already.
 Based on the timeline provided in the Top Physician online course, you should be 2 months into your study!
 However, it is never too late to begin and you can begin your exam preparation today.